-Starting in the winter of 2012, the Uinta Basin Ozone Study (UBOS) launched a wide-ranging research effort into the ways atmospheric chemistry and precursor gases interact to create high levels of wintertime ozone.
+Starting in the winter of 2012, the Uinta Basin Ozone Study (UBOS) (2 MB) launched a wide-ranging research effort into the ways atmospheric chemistry and precursor gases interact to create high levels of wintertime ozone.
 The study was by far the largest and most complex air quality study ever conducted in Utah.
 This effort was funded by a number of agencies, including the Uinta Basin Impact Mitigation Special Service District, Western Energy Alliance, Bureau of Land Management’s (BLM) Utah Office, and Environmental Protection Agency (EPA) Region 8.
 Significant in-kind equipment contributions also came from the State of Utah, National Oceanic and Atmospheric Administration (NOAA), and University of Colorado at Boulder.

 Cooperative research work was done by atmospheric research partners from Utah State University, NOAA’s Chemical Sciences and Global Monitoring Divisions, University of Colorado’s Institute of Arctic and Alpine Research, DAQ, EPA, and several other research institutes in the United States and Canada.